Daniel-Nikpayuk/nik/semiotic/iterator/README.md

 Finally, the classes within the semiotic space are generally expected to have one additional constraint:
 They are expected to interact with memory dynamically.
 Once initialized, it is expected to have various "grow" as well as "shrink" methods.
-It is worth including defaults here, but we will keep it minimalistic.

-	Given this, the policy then is to include grow and shrink methods as simple, or rather as self-similar to our alternate constructors and destructors as possible.
-As such, the following methods are expected:

-		grow(), shrink().

-	Restricting it to these prevent unnecessary complications, and furthermore such methods in practice can even help define our alternate constructors and destructors.
+It is tempting to include defaults here, but doing so would create implicit assumptions about how best to "grow" and "shrink" such memory.
+As such it is left to the iterator inventories.

 -------------------